11 Predictive modelling and machine learning

 coef(opt_m) * sd_table[names(coef(opt_m)),]

-9.5 Machine learning models
+11.5 Machine learning models

 In this section we will have a look at the smorgasbord of machine learning models that can be used for predictive modelling.
 Some of these models differ from more traditional regression models in that they are black-box models, meaning that we don’t always know what’s going on inside the fitted model.
-This is in contrast to e.g. linear regression, where we can look at and try to interpret the \(\beta\) coefficients.
-Another difference is that these models have been developed solely for prediction, and so often lack some of the tools that we associate with traditional regression models, like confidence intervals and p-values.
+This is in contrast to, e.g., linear regression, where we can look at and try to interpret the \(\beta\) coefficients.
+Another difference is that these models have been developed solely for prediction, and so they often lack some of the tools that we associate with traditional regression models, like confidence intervals and p-values.

 Because we use caret for the model fitting, fitting a new type of model mostly amounts to changing the method argument in train.
-But please note that I wrote mostly - there are a few other differences e.g. in the preprocessing of the data to which you need to pay attention.
+But please note that I wrote mostly – there are a few other differences, e.g., in the preprocessing of the data to which you need to pay attention.
 We’ll point these out as we go.

-9.5.1 Decision trees
+11.5.1 Decision trees

 Decision trees are a class of models that can be used for both classification and regression.
-Their use is perhaps best illustrated by an example, so let’s fit a decision tree to the estates data from Exercise 9.2.
+Their use is perhaps best illustrated by an example, so let’s fit a decision tree to the estates data from Exercise 11.2.
 We set file_path to the path to estates.xlsx and import and clean the data as before:

 library(openxlsx)